sand02004/formative-3-probability-optimization/README.md

 - Two plots: the fitted two-Gaussian mixture curve, and convergence of mu/sigma/log-likelihood across iterations

-# Part 2: Bayesian Probability
+Part 2: Bayesian Probability

-This notebook implements **Bayes' Theorem** using the IMDb Movie Reviews dataset to calculate the posterior probability of positive sentiment based on selected keywords.
+This notebook implements Bayes' Theorem using the IMDb Movie Reviews dataset to calculate the posterior probability of positive sentiment based on selected keywords.

-## File
+File

-- `formative_3_bayesian_probability.ipynb`
+formative_3_bayesian_probability.ipynb

-## How to Run
+How to Run

-1. Open the notebook in Jupyter Notebook, VS Code, or Google Colab.
+Open the notebook in Jupyter Notebook, VS Code, or Google Colab.
-2. Ensure the IMDb Movie Reviews dataset is available in the expected location.
+Ensure the IMDb Movie Reviews dataset is available in the expected location.
-3. Run all cells from top to bottom (**Run All**).
+Run all cells from top to bottom (Run All).

-## What the Notebook Does
+What the Notebook Does

-- Loads and preprocesses the IMDb Movie Reviews dataset.
+Loads and preprocesses the IMDb Movie Reviews dataset.
-- Uses the selected positive keywords:
+Uses the selected keywords:

-  - `great`
-  - `excellent`
-  - `amazing`
-  - `love`
-- Calculates:
+Positive indicators: great, excellent, amazing, love Negative indicators: awful, boring, terrible, disappointing

+Both keyword sets are evaluated using the same conditional direction, P(Positive | keyword), for every word regardless of whether it is a positive or negative indicator — we do not switch to P(Negative | keyword) for negative-sounding words.
+The posterior naturally falls below the 0.5 prior for negative keywords, since the math itself reveals the sentiment direction.
+Calculates, for all 8 keywords:

-  - Prior Probability: `P(Positive)`
+Prior Probability: P(Positive)
-  - Likelihood: `P(keyword | Positive)`
+Likelihood: P(keyword | Positive)
-  - Marginal Probability: `P(keyword)`
+Marginal Probability: P(keyword)
-  - Posterior Probability: `P(Positive | keyword)`
+Posterior Probability: P(Positive | keyword)

-- Displays the computed probabilities for each keyword using Bayes' Theorem.
+Displays the computed probabilities for each keyword in a results table, followed by a discussion of the pattern: positive keywords produce posteriors above the prior, negative keywords produce posteriors below it.

-## Requirements
+Requirements

-- Python 3
+Python 3
-- Jupyter Notebook or Google Colab
+Jupyter Notebook or Google Colab
-- Standard Python libraries only (no machine learning libraries)
+Standard Python libraries only (no machine learning libraries)

-## Output
+Output

-Running the notebook prints the probability calculations for each selected keyword, demonstrating the application of Bayes' Theorem for sentiment analysis.
+Running the notebook prints the prior, likelihood, marginal, and posterior probability for each of the 8 selected keywords (4 positive, 4 negative), demonstrating the application of Bayes' Theorem for sentiment analysis.

 # Part 3: Gradient Descent Manual Calculation